TYPE DESIGN INFORMATION PAGE last updated on Thu Jun 22 10:40:27 EDT 2017

 Treehouse Graphic Design was David Occhino's font outlet.
 It is now called David Occhino Design.
 The Treehouse collection specialized in Startrek, futuristic, Disney and Indiana Jones style fonts, but has widened lately.
 Most fonts are commercial, but there are a few free ones:

 Judith Sutcliffe (Audubon, IA) is the Electric Typographer (est. 1986, Santa Barbara, CA).
-She has made absolutely exquisite highly original faces, which are sold by many foundries and vendors, including Will-Harris.
+She has made absolutely exquisite highly original typefaces, which are sold by many foundries and vendors, including Will-Harris.

 Her typefaces: Abelard (1988, mediaeval), LeonardoHand (Da Vinci's handwriting--greeeeaaaat), Lutahline (clean hand-printed family), ArabiaFelix, Petroglyph (nice dingbat series), AuntJudy, BlockParty, PetroglyphHawaii, ItalianAElectric, TaglienteInitials (another great calligraphic font), TommysType (letters on a clothesline), Kiilani, and Troubador (1988-1989, mediaeval) and Troubador Initials (1989).
 Atomic Type sells her fonts.
 Other fonts: Petroglyph Hawaii (1993), Daylilies, Greene, GreeneGreene, Insecta, Leaves, OldstyleChewed, Finfont, Flourish, Hawaii Set, Maskerade, Santa Barbara Electric (1989, a Lombardic / uncial face; + Barbara Svelte, + Barbara Plump), Schampel, Electric Stamps, Daly Hand, Kiilani, Mesopotamia (1992).
 Emodigi site.
 At Will-Harris House, we find these fonts by Judith Sutcliffe: Catastrophe, Tommy, Daly Hand and Daly Text (based on the casual calligraphy of Pacific Northwest artist George Daly), Finfont (fish), Daylilies, Leaves, Flourish (calligraphic family), Greene&Greene (architectral lettering), a Hawaiian set consisting of Kiilani, Hibiscus (alphadings), and RockArt dingbats, Insecta (dings), Oldstyle Chewed, Leonardo (neat handwriting of DaVinci simulated), Petroglyphs, Schampel (blackletter), Serpent, Maskerade (masks), Tagliente (nice old-fashioned lettering and caps).

-Pictofonts and clipart at this Honolulu-based company.
-Commercial pictofonts include: Hawaiian Icons, Oriental Motifs, Hawaiian Motifs, Marine Life, Xmas Font, Petroglyphs, Tapa Type, Hawaiian Gecko, Hawaiian Deco.
-15USD a shot.
-Free fonts: Hawn University (1997), Hawn Wedding (1997).
+Defunct company in Honolulu.
+Commercial pictofonts included Hawaiian Icons, Oriental Motifs, Hawaiian Motifs, Marine Life, Xmas Font, Petroglyphs, Tapa Type, Hawaiian Gecko, Hawaiian Deco.
+They also had free fonts such as Hawn University (1997) and Hawn Wedding (1997).
 [Google] [More] ⦿

 Foundry making Hawaiian fonts for Mac and PC.
 Some free fonts here: HIKeaweBold, HIKakuhihewaBold, HIKeawePlain, HIKakuhihewaPlain, HIManokalanipoBold, HIManokalanipoRoman, HIPiilaniBoldItalic, HIPiilaniBold, HIPiilaniItalic, HIPiilaniRoman.
 Alternate URL.
 Yet another site.
 The fonts are made by Keola Donaghy.
 [Google] [More] ⦿